griesson-h/diropen/README.md

 To create an empty file type &createafile&

-To open/create a file via nano type &nano& (be sure you have it intalled)
+To open/create a file via nano type &nano& (be sure you have it installed)

-To open/create a file via vim type &vim& (be sure you have it intalled)
+To open/create a file via vim type &vim& (be sure you have it installed)